ericbannon/browser-e2e-fips/README.md

 2. Cypress running on a Chainguard Node-FIPS image
 3. Playwright is running on a Chainguard Node-FIPS image
 4. A full Selenium Grid using Chainguard private images
-5. A chainguard FIPS validated proxy for all tests suites using the Chainguard nginx-fip image
+5. A chainguard FIPS validated proxy for all tests suites using the Chainguard nginx-FIPS image
 6. Automated FIPS self-tests and TLS cipher checks that validate cryptographic provider status before running any tests

 **browser-side cryptography is explicitly excluded from the Authorization to Operate (ATO) boundary**